gvwilson/sensibleadventures/in-heck/in-heck.md

 "Thank you," Maddy mumbled.
 The mayor had a way of looking at people that made them feel like she could read their mind.
-Shaper Leaf said that wasa big part of why she'd been re-elected so many times: everyone who even thought about running against felt guilty just thinking about it.
+Special Leaf said that was a big part of why she'd been re-elected so many times: everyone who even thought about running against felt guilty just thinking about it.

 They waited on the steps of the mayor's house as a handful of people gathered